kirubarajan/curriculum_learning/README.md

 # Curriculum Learning
 Welcome!
-An interesting training heuristic (that is quite intuitive) is called curriculum learning, which is an extension of stochastic gradient descent.
+An interesting optimization heuristic (that is quite intuitive) is called curriculum learning, which is an extension of stochastic gradient descent for neural network training.
 This repository contains my notes on curriculum learning, as well as interesting papers on the topic and code for my experiments (in PyTorch).
 Hopefully, I'll keep this repository up to date with my progress!